Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Does this solution provide flexible integration capabilities?

 For most organizations, network infrastructure is comprised of a disparate and growing collection of third-party tools across different network domains.
 As infrastructure evolves, this ecosystem is only going to become larger and more complex.
-An automation solution must be able to integrate with everything that makes up your network to facilitate end-to-end automated processes.
-The platform should have the capabilities to integrate with all relevant API formats and should eliminate any roadblocks to building integrations.
+An orchestration solution must be able to integrate with your entire environment and ecosystem of tools to facilitate end-to-end processes, allowing engineers to automate across all infrastructure, leverage any third-party network and IT systems, and expose capabilities to other platforms via API.

 Why It Matters

-• You need to be able to build automations that operate seamlessly across different systems, tools, and platforms.
+• You need to be able to build workflows that seamlessly connect different systems, tools, and platforms.

 • Integrations should be easily built or generated for newly adopted tools and systems, as opposed to paid offerings or services.

-• More types of users and events can initiate automations if a platform exposes automation access to other systems, such as ITSM tools.
+• More types of users and events can initiate automated network services if a platform exposes orchestrated workflows to other systems, such as ITSM tools.

 Solution Evaluation Questions